Monsterrhino/MonsterrhinoMotion/Readme.md

-# Monsterrhino Motion
+# MonsterrhinoMotion

 ## Introduction
-The Monsterrhino Motion card is an independent stepper motor driver card to power and control up to 4 stepper motors that comes with a pre-installed firmware.
+The MonsterrhinoMotion card is an independent stepper motor driver card to power and control up to 4 stepper motors that comes with a pre-installed firmware.
+The MonsterrhinoMotion card uses high quality stepper drivers (TMC5160) from Trinamic.
 You can use Monsterrhino Motion in different ways depending on the complexity of your project:

 - Use the pre-installed library by sending commands **over a serial USB port** using a variety of predefined functions (see below)